 Slow Flow & Beginners Vinyasa are two variations on Vinyasa Yoga - perfect for students who want to take it a little slower but enjoy the fluidity of Vinyasa.

 It’s a little more accessible, as its taught at a slower pace.
 Calming and fluid, moving from each posture by linking breathing with movement.
+Power Vinyasa is another variation.
+A stronger style of Vinyasa with challenging flows incorporated.
+The continuous flow can be demanding for beginners, but perfect if you’re looking to develop a stronger practice.

 Every session will close with a nourishing meditation to help you tune into your body.
 Classes are taught in a friendly environment and offer the perfect opportunity to meet some new local mums to be!